Palliative surgery for complete transposition of the great vessels. How dangerous is this? After surgery of transposition of the great arteries

 Forecast

-Transposition of the great vessels (TMS) is a severe anomaly of the heart, when the aorta exits the right ventricle (RV), and the pulmonary trunk - from the left.
-TMS accounts for up to 15-20% of all congenital heart defects (CHDs), among patients there are three times more boys.
-TMS is one of the most common forms of congenital heart disease along with, (VSD) and others.
+Transposition of the great vessels (GV) is a severe cardiac anomaly when the aorta emerges from the right ventricle (RV) and the pulmonary trunk from the left.
+TMS accounts for up to 15-20% of all congenital heart defects (CHD); among patients there are three times more boys.
+TMS is among the most common forms CHD along with, (VSD), etc.

 Causes of TMS